 Dividend investment strategies are too often touted as, ‘easy passive income.’
-These strategies have been around forever but have become extremely popular on social media platforms, seemingly among beginner investors.
-The appeal is apparently related to the side-income you can generate and to, “live off of dividends”.
+These strategies have been around forever but have become extremely popular on social media, among beginner investors.
+The appeal is apparently related to the side-income you can generate and the ability to, “live off of dividends”.
 Dividend investing ideology is perhaps even more popular as product to pitch to one’s “followers.”
 Actually, Ebook sales generally yield better returns than dividends do so I wouldn’t oppose that strategy if it’s not aiding to the spread of misinformation.

 There’s nothing inherently wrong with dividends and I don’t deny that dividends are a powerful way to generate profit.
-They definitely factor into the Valuist investment strategy (reinvested) and, can help certainly preserve wealth for retirees who have large portfolios.
+They definitely factor into the Valuist investment strategy (automatically reinvested) and, can certainly help preserve wealth for retirees with substantial portfolios.
 However, dividends are nothing special and building an investment portfolio of dividend payers is not likely to replace your 9-to-5 anytime soon.

 Here are 5 reasons why focusing too much on dividends is a mistake:

 1. Dividends are simply profits that weren’t reinvested at the corporate level